-Ocean comes with a background of digital art, painting, drawing, beading, and sewing.
-Her Anishinaabe territory, community, and identity has a strong influence in the art she creates consisting of viabrant colours, florals and woodland style dancers.
+Her Anishinaabe territory, community, and identity has a strong influence in the art she creates consisting of viabrant colours, florals and woodland dancers.
 She gives her credit to the many Anishinaabe artists who came before her, who mentored and inspired her to be where she is today.

-Ocean Kiana is currently focused on working within our communities, teaching art and sharing her knowledge.
+Ocean loves working within communities teaching art and sharing her knowledge through workshops.

 Ocean is a strong advocate for Indigenous people and a respected community member, who to date has been award two highly esteemed awards by Trent University: the “Louise Garrow Prize” from Peter Gzowski College and the First People’s House of Learning (2019) and the “Peter Gzowski Student Excellence Award” from Peter Gzowski College (2019).
 Ocean continues to advocate and work for her communities through her various art forms and community work.

 2022 Bachelor of Arts, Anishinaabe Studies, Minor Visual Art, Algoma University, Sault Ste Marie, ON

 2023, First Nations House Fashion Show, Toronto, ON

 2023 Scotiabank Arena, Welcome Toronto Creator Program, Toronto ON

 2022 Algoma University Perplexity Group Exhibition, Sault Ste Marie, ON